 Community Health Needs Assessment and Health Implementation Plan Summary

-Pella Regional health Center participated in a community engagement project in 2014 to develop a plan for community health improvement efforts for the next three years.
-This project included a community health needs assessment with a survey, a review of secondary data analysis of health information and a town hall meeting coordinated by Vince Vandehaar, of VVV Research & Development Inc., an independent health research and consulting firm from Olathe, Kansas.
+Pella Regional Health Center recently participated in a community engagement project to develop a plan for community health improvement efforts for the next three years (2021-2023).
+This project included a community health needs assessment, secondary data analysis of health information and a town hall meeting.
 The project also includes a health implementation plan to help guide the Pella Regional and area organizations in health improvement efforts.

 Key findings from the assessment include:

-View the complete Community Health Needs Assessment here.
+View the complete 2020 Community Health Needs Assessment (PDF) here.